-Please remember that for Non-Network Benefits, you must notify the Claims Administrator five business days before a scheduled reconstructive procedure is performed or, for non-scheduled procedures, within one business day or as soon as reasonably possible.
-When you provide notification the Claims Administrator can determine whether the service is considered reconstructive or cosmetic.
-Cosmetic Procedures are always excluded from coverage.
-If the Claims Administrator is not notified, Benefits will be reduced to 50% of Eligible Expenses.
+For Non-Network Benefits, you must obtain prior authorization five business days before a scheduled Reconstructive Procedure is performed or, for non-scheduled procedures, within one business day or as soon as is reasonably possible.

+If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.

-In addition, for Non-Network Benefits, you must contact the Claims Administrator 24 hours before admission for scheduled admissions or as soon as is reasonably possible for non-scheduled admissions (including Emergency admissions).
+In addition, for Non-Network Benefits you must provide notification to the Claims Administrator 24 hours before admission for scheduled inpatient admissions or as soon as is reasonably possible for non-scheduled inpatient admissions.